jobayer109/My-second-brain/Projects/Business Project..md

 9. User Roles and Permissions:
    Whereas, our website will be dynamic.
 So any module can be created as a role by the user.

-10. Budget Proposal:
-    Considering the Bangladeshi market, Medium can be a price.
-    We need a budget to keep up with other quotations.

-Looking forward to hearing from you soon.